 Over the past 20 years, I have engaged in contemplative practices that include a devoted meditation practice and somatic and arts-based modalities, including a longtime yoga practice and many years of conscious dance and poetic inquiry.
 These psycho-spiritual methods have taught me about how we can work with our minds, how we hold and process emotional energy, and about the wisdom available to us in the essence of our being.
 I have pursued in-depth training in Contemplative Psychotherapy, which brings together wisdom from both Eastern & Western psychological traditions.

 I completed my Masters and PhD in Education with a focus on human development, diversity and creative practice.
 Through this work, I came to appreciate what processes underlie our growth towards becoming whole and authentic adults, and how our minds, hearts, bodies and spirits develop in a complex dance with our individual circumstances.

-I have also completed Karuna Training (Basic Level), which is a two-year program in applied Contemplative Psychology based in Tibetan Buddhism.
+I have also completed Karuna Training (Basic Level), which is an intensive two-year program in applied Contemplative Psychology based in Tibetan Buddhism.
 I am currently enrolled in the Graduate level of Karuna Training.

 Additional Education & In-Depth Training

 Satir Transformational Systems Therapy– Individual, couple and family therapy